ruck333/Writeups/THM/Bounty-Hacker.md

 ## Task 3:

-We have to enter to the ftp with the anonymous user: ftp IP and use the default user "Anonymous", Do a dir and you can see that
+We connect to FTP using anonymous login (Anonymous:Anonymous), and list the available files:
 There is 2 files, task.txt and locks.txt.
 Once we done this, download the files doing: get FILE and in our machine we can read it and we see that in task.txt the guy that write that message wrote up his name, lin